-- 4.4 The BPNP will be monitored by the local planning authority and Bentley Parish Council on an annual basis as part of the East Hampshire District Annual Monitoring Reports.
-The objectives and measures will form the core of the monitoring activity but other data collected and reported at a parish level relevant to the Plan will also be included. - 4.5 It is expected that the BPNP will be formally reviewed on a five-year cycle or to coincide with the review of the East Hampshire District Local Plan if this cycle is different.
+- 4.4 The BPNP will be monitored by the local planning authority and Bentley Parish Council on an annual basis as part of the East Hampshire District Authority Monitoring Report.
+The objectives and measures will form the core of the monitoring activity but other data collected and reported at a parish level relevant to the Plan will also be included. - 4.5 It is expected that an early review of the BPNP will be undertaken should existing planning permissions lapse.
+Otherwise the BPNP will be formally reviewed on a five-year cycle or to coincide with the review of the East Hampshire District Local Plan if this cycle is different.